Stefanistkuhl/obsidianschule/3.Klasse/insy/ERD-Entity Relationship Diagramm.md

 		- A primary has the be unique and identify with only only one record in our table
 		- It need to be never changing
 		- A primary key needs to be never null
+- Foreign Key
+	- The same as a primery key, it's just located in a foregein place.
+	- Unlike a primary key, a foreign key does not have to be unique.
+It can be repeated inside a table.
+	- It's possible to have multiple foreign keys in one entity.
+- Composite Primary Key
+	- Are used when tweo or more attributes are necessary to uniqely identify every record in a table
+	- Rules
+		- Use the feweset number of attributes as possible.
+		- Dont use attributes that are apt to change.

 ![[ERD-Entity Relationship Diagramm 09-11-2024-00.excalidraw]]